MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-arcsight.md

 >[!Note]
 >- [Microsoft Defender ATP Alert](alerts.md) is composed from one or more detections
->- [Microsoft Defender ATP Detection](api-portal-mapping.md) is composed from the suspicious event occurred on the Machine and its related Alert details.
+>- [Microsoft Defender ATP Detection](api-portal-mapping.md) is composed from the suspicious event occurred on the Device and its related Alert details.

 ## Before you begin